 Vitamin B12 plays a critical role in several of our body’s key processes.
 Science tells us that there are powerful health benefits of B12 – for example:

 Then, because the cells aren’t developed properly, they can’t move from your bone marrow into your bloodstream at a fast enough rate, which can lead to anaemia and cause symptoms like muscle weakness and fatigue.

 One study found that people with low levels of B12 had a lower bone mineral density, which can increase the risk of osteoporosis.

-It can reduce depression.
-Vitamin B12 plays a crucial role in producing serotonin, also known as the “happy chemical”, due to its effect on mood.
+Vitamin B12 plays a crucial role in producing serotonin, also known as the ‘happy chemical’, due to its effect on mood.
 Vitamin B12 deficiency is linked to decreased serotonin production, which can result in a depressed mood.

-One study of patients with dementia showed that supplementing vitamin B12 and omega-3 fatty acid slowed mental deterioration, while another study found that low levels of B12 can cause poor memory performance.
+One study of patients with dementia showed that supplementing vitamin B12 and omega-3 fatty acids slowed mental deterioration, while another study found that low levels of B12 can cause poor memory performance.

-It can improve energy.
 While there is no solid scientific evidence proving that vitamin B12 specifically can give you an energy boost, all B vitamins play a crucial role in your body’s energy production.

 Aside from being linked to macular degeneration, the amino acid, homocysteine, is also linked to an increased risk of heart disease.
 Studies show that B12 helps decrease homocysteine levels, which may lower the risk of heart disease.